 If you’re looking for reasons to go organic, you’ll find plenty.
 Read on and in no time you’ll be looking for the certified organic label on your meat and produce.

-1. Organic food is more nutritious than alternatives
+1. Organic meat is more nutritious than non-organic alternatives

 2. You can rest assured organic food has no chemical additives

 Organic food is pure.
 It doesn’t have any additives that can frequently be found in conventionally produced food.
 There are no flavour enhancers such as MSG or artificial sweeteners including high-fructose corn syrup and preservatives.
 Because there are fewer additives, there is also a lower chance of developing health problems such as diabetes, cancer, heart disease, allergies and migraines.

 3. Eating organic food lessens your exposure to synthetic pesticides

 In conventional farming, many chemical pesticides are regularly used.
 While foods may be washed, these pesticides often remain.
 Furthermore, with conventional meat, the animals eat the grass that has been sprayed with pesticides so these chemicals are in their system, whereas organic meat suppliers use natural means to look after their land so their animals are pesticide free.
 On top of this, organic animals aren’t given antibiotics, growth hormones or genetically modified vaccines.